Lucian Freud: Later career

-In 1996, the Abbot Hall Art Gallery in Kendal mounted a major exhibition of 27 paintings and thirteen etchings, covering Freud's output to date.
-The following year the Scottish National Gallery of Modern Art presented "Lucian Freud: Early Works".
-The exhibition comprised around 30 drawings and paintings done between 1940 and 1945.
-In 1997 Freud received the Rubens Prize of the city of Siegen.
-From September 2000 to March 2001, the Museum für Moderne Kunst Frankfurt was able to show 50 paintings, drawings and etchings from the late 1940s to 2000 in a larger overview exhibition despite the artist's considerable resentment towards Germany.
-All print media bore the motif of Freud's outstanding painting Sleeping by the Lion Carpet (1995-1996) depicting the nude Sue Tilley.
-In addition to some of his most important nude portraits of women, the large-format picture Nude with leg up (Leigh Bowery) from 1992 was also shown in Frankfurt, which was removed in the Metropolitan Museum New York from the exhibition in 1993.
-The Frankfurt exhibition was realised in a personal dialogue between curator Rolf Lauter and Lucian Freud and is thus the only project Freud authorised in direct cooperation with a German museum.
-The major retrospective at London's Hayward Gallery in 1988 was the focal point for the BBC Omnibus programme which saw one of the very few conversations with Freud ever recorded, in this case with Omnibus director Jake Auerbach.
-The conversations with the artist were made possible by Duncan MacGuigan from Acquavella Galleries New York.
+In 1996, the Abbot Hall Art Gallery in Kendal mounted a major exhibition of 27 paintings and 13 etchings, covering Freud's output to date.
+In 1997, the Scottish National Gallery of Modern Art presented "Lucian Freud: Early Works", an exhibition of around 30 drawings and paintings done between 1940 and 1945.
+In 1997, Freud received the Rubens Prize of the city of Siegen.
+From September 2000 to March 2001, the Museum für Moderne Kunst Frankfurt showed 50 paintings, drawings and etchings from the late 1940s to 2000 in a larger overview exhibition despite Freud's considerable resentment of Germany.
+All print media bore the motif of Freud's Sleeping by the Lion Carpet (1995–96), depicting the nude Sue Tilley.
+In addition to some of his most important nude portraits of women, the 1992 large-format picture Nude with leg up (Leigh Bowery) was shown in Frankfurt.
+It was removed in the 1993 Metropolitan Museum New York exhibition.
+The Frankfurt exhibition was realised in a personal dialogue between Freud and curator Rolf Lauter and is the only project Freud authorised in direct cooperation with a German museum.
+The major retrospective at London's Hayward Gallery in 1988 was the focal point for the BBC Omnibus programme which saw one of the few conversations with Freud ever recorded, with Omnibus director Jake Auerbach.
+The conversations were made possible by Duncan MacGuigan of Acquavella Galleries New York.
 This was followed by a large retrospective at Tate Britain in 2002.
 In 2001, Freud completed a portrait of Queen Elizabeth II.
 There was criticism of the portrayal in some sections of the British media.
 In 2005, a retrospective of Freud's work was held at the Museo Correr in Venice scheduled to coincide with the Biennale.
-In late 2007, a collection of etchings went on display at the Museum of Modern Art.
+In late 2007, a collection of etchings was displayed at the Museum of Modern Art.